kyawsanoo/ReactNativeJSApp/README.md

 A simple CRUD react-native app with js, networking with fetch.

 # How to start the app
-use "npm install" and then "npx expo start" commands.
+use "npx expo install" and then "npx expo start" commands.

 # api info
 https://dummyjson.com/docs/todos